 1. The nature of the deferred tax assets and liabilities; 2.
 Whether they are ordinary or capital; 3.
 The timing of reversal; 4.
 Taxable income in prior carry back years as well as projected taxable earnings exclusive of reversing temporary differences and carry forwards; 5.
 The length of time that carryovers can be used; 6.
 Unique tax rules that would impact the utilization of the deferred tax assets; 7.
 Any tax planning strategies that the Company would employ to avoid a tax benefit expiring unused.

-In 2023, the Company evaluated the need for a valuation allowance and determined that a valuation allowance was no longer necessary.
-The Company recognized a full valuation allowance for 2022.
+In 2024, the Company evaluated the need for a valuation allowance and determined that a valuation allowance was no longer necessary.

 A. Components of the Net Deferred Tax Asset/(Liability)